smkrali/SmartLoc-Android/README.md

 # License

 MIT License
-Copyright 2017 Kamran Ali, Alex X. Liu, Michigan State University
+Copyright 2017 Kamran Ali, Ijaz Haider Naqvi, Alex X. Liu

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software